openebs-archive/openebs-docs/docs/cstor.md

 ## Monitoring cStor Pools and Volumes

-The easiest way to monitor cStor pools and volumes is through MayaOnline.
-The volume metrics are scraped and uploaded to MayaOnline where users can browse historical volume performance.
-MayaOnline also provides the topology view where detailed live status of Volumes, snapshots, clones, pools and disks is obtained.
+The easiest way to monitor cStor pools and volumes is through Director Online.
+The volume metrics are scraped and uploaded to Director Online where users can browse historical volume performance.
+Director Online also provides the topology view where detailed live status of Volumes, snapshots, clones, pools and disks is obtained.
 Through the topology view , users get granular details of each of these Kubernetes resources in an intuitive graphical user interface.

 <br>

-Links to screenshots of some of the cStor resources in MayaOnline are shown below.
+Links to screenshots of some of the cStor resources in Director Online are shown below.

 [Pool topology view](/docs/next/mayaonline.html#cstor-pool-view)